netcosports/Astrolabe/README.md

 }
 ```

-Also, Reusable protocol has method to provide reuse id which used for cell class registration id.
+Also, ```Reusable``` protocol has method to provide reuse id, which is used for cell class registration.
 But by default class name is used for this:

 ```swift
 public extension Reusable {